Case Study: Meet Anna

 Anna is a very family orientated person.
 As a single mother with two children, her priority is creating a support network with her extended family and earning a reasonable income as an executive at a publishing company.

-On her way to work one morning, Ruby was involved in an accident that landed her in hospital with several broken bones.
+On her way to work one morning, Anna was involved in an accident that landed her in hospital with several broken bones.
 She needed to take a few months of work.

-Without the appropriate income protection plan in place and expert guidance from her financial adviser, Ruby’s recovery may have had an entirely different outcome.
+Without the appropriate income protection plan in place and expert guidance from her financial adviser, Anna’s recovery may have had an entirely different outcome.

 Seeking financial advice can help you to create a tailored wealth protection strategy that is appropriate for you.
 There are different options for holding wealth protection cover inside and outside of super so it does not need to make a big impact on your personal budget.